divya-mlcoder/skin-disease-identification-using-ML/README.md

 In the testing process, the remaining 25% of the images in the database were used, making a total of 5000 samples in the testing phase.
 Each sample had a dimension of 6 pixels × 6pixels.
 To increase the efficiency in extracting characteristics for differentiation of the tissues, it was necessary to add parameters as first and second order statistics into key points, such as—mean, variance, kurtosis, skewness, contrast, correlation, entropy, energy, maximum and minimum value, as well as RGB components.
 After extracting the characteristics of the images, modelling was performed through training the database, using the best-known classifiers and their variations, as found in the academic literature:
-●Stochastic Gradient Classifier.
+● Stochastic Gradient Classifier.
 The basic idea of this classifier method is straight forward—iteratively adjust the parameters θ in the direction where the gradient of the cost function is large and negative.
 In this way, the training procedure ensures the parameters flow towards a local minimum of the cost function.
-●Naïve Bayes Classifier.
+● Naïve Bayes Classifier.
 A Naive Bayes classifier is a simple probabilistic classifier based on applying Bayes’ theorem (from Bayesian statistics) with strong (naive)independence assumptions.
 This classifier is among those common learning methods grouped by similarities which makes use of Bayes’ theorem of probability to build ML models, especially those related to disease prediction and document classification.
-●Decision Tree Classifier.
+● Decision Tree Classifier.
 A decision tree is a decision support tool that uses a tree-like graph and its possible results.
 It is a way to display the algorithm.
-●Random Forest Classifier.
+● Random Forest Classifier.
 Random forests are an ensemble learning method for classification, regression and other tasks, that operate by constructing a multitude of decision trees at training time.
-●As a result, the classes (classification) or average forecast(regression) of these individually generated trees are grouped.
+● As a result, the classes (classification) or average forecast(regression) of these individually generated trees are grouped.
 This method aims at averaging many approximately unbiased but noisy trees too be train low variances results.
 Is a collection of decision stress, which, together, forms a forest.
-●KNN Classifier.
+● KNN Classifier.
 Classification is achieved by identifying the nearest neighbours to a query example and using those neighbours to determine the class of the query.
-●Support Vector Machine Classifier.
+● Support Vector Machine Classifier.
 The objective of the SVM classifier is to find the hyper plane that separates the points of classes C1andC2 with a maximum margin, linearly penalizing points within the margin through a regularization parameter selected by the user.
 Support vector machines bring a new option to the pattern recognition problem with clear connections in statistical learning theory.
 They differ radically from other methods, for example, neural networks—the training of an SVM always finds a global minimum and its simple geometric interpretation provides much scope for deeper investigations.
-●Model Logistic Regression Classifier.
+● Model Logistic Regression Classifier.
 Logistic regression classifies by using the log-ratios between the probability of groups given the data.
 For the groups g1 andg2:
 P(G = g1 X =x)/P(G = g2.X =x)= β0=+x βx=0